 Specifications for the Polini Thor models

-Torque values Maintenance intervals
+Torque info Maintenance

 Most troubleshooting, assembly, & tips are the same as with the Top 80.